Is a Correction Looming Ahead for Nikola Corporation (NKLA)

-Nikola Corporation (NASDAQ:NKLA) went down by -1.33% from its latest closing price compared to the recent 1-year high of $54.56.
-The company’s stock price has collected -15.15% of loss in the last five trading sessions.
-MarketWatch.com reported 14 hours ago that Nikola electric-truck prototypes were powered by hidden wall sockets, towed into position and rolled down hills, prosecutors say
+Nikola Corporation (NASDAQ:NKLA) went up by 1.28% from its latest closing price compared to the recent 1-year high of $54.56.
+The company’s stock price has collected -13.40% of loss in the last five trading sessions.
+Barron’s reported 17 hours ago that Third-Largest U.S. Pension Scooped Up EV Stocks, Covid-Vaccine Makers

 Is It Worth Investing in Nikola Corporation (NASDAQ :NKLA) Right Now?